gaultier/blog/tip_of_day_3.md

 The other day at work, I found myself having to produce a human-readable table of all the direct dependencies in the project, for auditing purposes.

 There is a [tool](https://github.com/onur/cargo-license) for Rust projects that outputs a TSV (meaning: a CSV where the separator is the tab character) of this data.
-That's great, but not really fit for consumption by non-technical human.
+That's great, but not really fit for consumption by a non-technical human.

 I just need to convert that to a human readable table in markdown or HTML, and voila!